SituesmonpainJetejetterai/workstation-dotfiles/bash/README.md

-# I am for this to be an information dump on bash
+# I aim for this to be an information dump on bash

 ## Quotes and escaping